iv4xr-project/aplib/docs/manual/aplibConcepts.md

 3. The guard a is evaluated on A’s state and the newly sampled environment’s state.

   * If a evaluates to true, the action 𝛼 is said to be **enabled** on the current state.
+The effect f is then executed:

+      * This execution costs something: the budget B is subtracted with some amount.
+This amount is determined by the "cost function" associated to the agent.
+A simple cost function can for example defines that this cost is a fixed cost of 1 unit.

-The effect f is then executed.
-This may change the agent as well as the environment state, and it may produce a proposal x:
+      * Executing the effect f may change the agent's as well as the environment's state.

-      * If G(x) is true, the goal is solved and marked as **success**.
+      * It may also produce a proposal x, which the agent then passes to the goal G to be inspected.
+If G(x) is true, the goal is solved and marked as **success**.
 The solution can be stored within G itself, and then G is detached from the agent.

-  * If a evaluates to false the agent does nothing.
+  * If a evaluates to false, the action's effect will not be executed.
+Hence, the agent does nothing.
 Note that in some future tick, the environment may change enough to cause the “unblocking” of a.

-4. In all cases, before the turn ends, the budget B is subtracted with the time that has elapsed since the tick arrival.

-### Query guarded action
+##### Query guarded actions

+Rather than having an action guarded by a predicate, we can also have actions of the form 𝛼 = q ▷ f where q is a query on the agent state.

+A predicate returns true or false.
+E.g. the predicate `(𝜆state → isPrime(m(state))` is true on states where `m(state)` would result a prime number.
+In some situation, the f part of 𝛼 maybe interested in not only knowing that it is enabled, but also in the value of `m(state)` that solves the predicate.
+Of course it can then invoke m again, but this is wasteful.

-Rather than having an action guarded by a predicate, we will also allow actions of the form 𝛼 = q → f where q is a query on the agent state. q is a function that can be evaluated on the agent state.
-The action 𝛼 is enabled if the the evaluation of q results in something (a non-null value), say some r.
-Its effect part, f, can then be executed.
-When f is executed, it also has access to r that it can use to calculate its effect.
+In the second form, q is a 'query', which is a function that can be evaluated on the agent state to search for some value.
+The action 𝛼 is said to be enabled if q(state) results in a non-null value; otherwise 𝛼 is not enabled.
+So, when the agent checks if 𝛼 is executable, it will invoke q and checks if it returns a non-null value.
+This value is also stored in the action state, which can be inspected by f, without having to re-execute q.

+##### Distance-based goals

+We have said that a goal is a predicate.
+However a predicate only return either a true or a false.
+If it gives a false, it does not give further clue on how far a given proposal is from being a solution.
+We will therefore also allow a goal to be formulated as a function g(x) that returns a real number.
+A proposal x is consider a solution only if |g(x)| returns a value which is less than some pre-determined 𝜀.
+The value of g(x) represents thus the 'distance' to a real solution.
+The agent can inspect the state of its current goal to know the distance of its last proposal to being a solution, and can use this information to decide its next action.

 ### Complex goal (goal-structure)

 Inevitably, there will be goals which are too difficult to solve with typical tactics.
 To mitigate this, we will allow the user to split a goal into smaller chunks, which at the lowest level are, hopefully, feasible to solve.
 To support this concept, we generalize the concept of goal to goal-structure.
 A **goal-structure** is conceptually is just a goal, but it has so-called _combinators_ to construct it from smaller goal-structures.

-There are three combinators for building a goal-structure:
+There are several combinators for building a goal-structure:

 1. If G is a goal, **lift**(G) is a goal-structure, consisting of a single leaf, namely G. This goal-structure is solved/failed is G is solved/failed.